-Our research strategy encompasses a comprehensive set of complimentary methods that will allow us to manipulate in fine (chemo-)genetically specific sets of neurons, brain circuits and bodily parameters during electrophysiological recording, functional neuroimaging, and behavior.
-Our group also uses translational/comparative examinations.
+Our research strategy encompasses a comprehensive set of complimentary methods that will allow us to manipulate (chemo-)genetically specific sets of neurons, brain circuits and bodily parameters during neuronal recording, functional neuroimaging, and behavior.
+Our group also uses comparative/translational approaches.

 Our group benefits from a unique trans-institutional and trans-national situation, with physical locations not only at the CIN but also at the C-BIN of the Nathan Kline Institute for Psychiatric Research (Orangeburg, NY, USA) and the Max Planck Institute for Biological Cybernetics (Tuebingen, Germany).
 Each location specializes in a different aspect of our projects.
-Very soon, we will open a new location at the International Center for Primate Brain Research (ICPBR) in Shanghai.
 We also have two very active collaborations, with the groups of Nenad Sestan at the Yale School of Medicine and of Wim Vanduffel at the University of Leuven.

 Each year, we teach neuroanatomy to the master students of Graduate Training Center (GTC) and International Max Planck Research School (IMPRS).
 The course proposes an intense week of lectures and human brain dissections.